• Blog

 Patriotic Pinwheel

 There’s something so captivating about pinwheels.
 Kids and adults love them.
 Your whole family can make their own July 4th pinwheels and bring them to the parades and fireworks.
 Make enough to share and pass them out to your friends and neighbors.
+We use this patriotic cardstock.

 make pinwheels for 4th of July